Every Story Counts

 Yesterday

-by Mike, about 1 month ago
+by Mike, 3 months ago

 I grew up in the 1950's in the College area (SDSU).
 In those days we did not have a library, but we did have a bookmobile.
 It showed up every Friday at the intersection of Adams Avenue (my street) and College Avenue.
 It was timed I think to arrive after school let out so it was there for a few hours after 2pm.
 All the neighborhood kids loved it.
 I would always take out a book or two and return them the following Friday.
 One neighbor girl would always check out 4-5 books and read them all before the following...
 Continue reading